 Bob Seger bought a racing sailboat, and sailed it successfully for a few years and was Detroit based.
 I didn’t run into him but heard of many other sailors who did.

-Julian Guthrie is a writer for the San Francisco Chronicle, and recently wrote the book "The Mechanic and the Billionaire" on the pairing of Golden Gate Yacht Club (headed by a radiator mechanic) and Larry Ellison, 5th richest person in the world in order to hold and possess the America's Cup.
+Julian Guthrie is a writer for the San Francisco Chronicle, and recently wrote the book “The Mechanic and the Billionaire” on the pairing of Golden Gate Yacht Club (headed by radiator mechanic Norbert Bajurin who I met as well) and Larry Ellison, 5th richest person in the world in order to hold and possess the America’s Cup.
 She came to Chicago this year promoting this book and we spent a few minutes discussing her career.

 Just start sailing.
 You’ll never know where your adventure takes you.
 I never expected to meet so many interesting people (many not listed).
 My email address book contains close to 1,700 names, and most of them are sailors.
 It is amazing how I have friends far and wide across the country and the world just by getting out there and I invite you to start your journey too.